Aneesh241/spam-classifier/README.md

 ---

-## ðŸ”’ Security Notes
+## 🔒 Security Notes
 - Never commit your real `config.env` or API keys.
 - Rotate your **Google API key** if it was exposed.
 - Use `.gitignore` (already included) to keep secrets safe.

 ---

-## ðŸ“œ License
+## 📜 License
-MIT License â€“ You are free to use, modify, and distribute this project for educational and personal purposes.
+MIT License – You are free to use, modify, and distribute this project for educational and personal purposes.

+---

+## 👨‍💻 Author
+**Aneesh Sagar Reddy**
+B.Tech CSE (AI & Engineering), Amrita School of Engineering
+Passionate about **Cybersecurity, AI, and Web Development**.